Australia

 Sweden

-In our kindergartens we welcome children from age of 1 to 7 years.
-We offer groups for small children 1-3 years old and groups of mixed ages from 3-7 years old, as well as mixed groups for children from 1-7 years old.
+In our kindergartens we welcome children from 1 to 6 years old.
+We offer groups for small children 1-3 years old and groups of mixed ages from 3-6 years old, as well as mixed groups for children from 1-6 years old.
 A well-known everyday rhythm, great care of both the environment and natural materials, as well as the emphasis on each child’s own development within free play, and practical and artistic exercises and experiences are core values.
-In Sweden there have been Waldorf movements for more or less 60 years.
+In Sweden there have been Waldorf movements for more or less 65 years.
 They grew from a great ideal engagement from pedagogues and parents.

 To get a Waldorf preschool teacher certificate in Sweden you can choose to study full-time for 3 years or part-time (60%) for 5 years.
 Currently around 280 students are studying at one of the courses or programs at WLH.

-Sara De los Santos is a Waldorf preschool teacher working in a kindergarten in the south of Sweden.
+Sara De los Santos is a Waldorf kindergarten teacher working in Rudolf Steiner lekskolan in the south of Sweden.
 She has also worked for SOFIA (an organization of international initiatives on an anthroposophical foundation) for a few years.
 IASWECE Council member.

 Website of the Association of Waldorf schools in Sweden